 - Strengthening research capacity - Strengthen research capacity in developing countries through collaboration, sharing of knowledge and skills, and exchange of staff between research groups in the UK and their partners in developing countries.

 The scheme is not intended to supplement existing grants.

-The proposed research must fall within the remit of one or more than one of the academies:
+The proposed research must be interdisciplinary and fall within the remit of the UK National Academies and be interdisciplinary:

 - British Academy (social sciences and humanities)

 - Academy of Medical Sciences (medical and clinical research)

 You can apply for this scheme if:

 - your proposed research addresses two or more GCRF thematic areas.
 The proposal must ultimately benefit the economic development and welfare of developing countries (i.e. compliant with the ODA guidelines).

 - your proposal falls within the remit of the UK academies and is interdisciplinary.

 - the consortia consists of one UK research group and two research groups from developing countries.